 Once you choose a policy, we’re always available to discuss your coverage, make changes, and walk you through the claims process.
 Unlike other agencies, we don’t just help you fill out paperwork and communicate with your adjuster.
 We work to determine why a claim occurred and help you prevent similar incidents in the future, so you can save on premiums and spend more time focusing on your business.

 Are you tired of rising workers’ compensation premiums?
 Request a quote or schedule a conversation with our team to see if you’re overpaying for coverage.

 What Does Workers’ Compensation Insurance Cover?

-Workers compensation coverage only applies when an employee’s injury or illness is directly related to their job duties.
+Workers’ compensation coverage applies when an employee becomes injured or ill while performing duties related to their job.
 Common workplace injuries and illnesses include:

 - Slip-and-fall accidents